-While we believe adequate cash is currently available to operate at least through June 30, 2025, developing a new drug and conducting clinical trials and the regulatory review processes for one or more disease indications involves substantial costs.
-We have projected cash requirements for the near term based on a variety of assumptions, but some or all of such assumptions are likely to be incorrect and/or incomplete, possibly materially in an adverse direction.
-Our actual cash needs may deviate materially from those projections, changes in market conditions or other factors may increase our cash requirements, or we may not be successful even in raising the amount of cash we currently project will be required for the near term.
-We will need to raise additional capital in the future; the amount of additional capital needed will vary as a result of a number of factors, including without limitation the following:
+While we believe adequate cash is currently available to operate at least through December 31, 2026, developing a new drug, conducting clinical trials, and undergoing the regulatory review processes for one or more disease indications involve substantial costs.
+We have projected cash requirements for the near term based on a variety of assumptions, but some or all such assumptions are likely to be incorrect and/or incomplete, possibly in a materially adverse direction.
+Our actual cash needs may deviate materially from those projections, changes in market conditions or other factors may increase our cash requirements, and/or we may be unsuccessful in raising near term projected cash needs.
+We will need to raise additional capital in the future; the amount of additional capital needed will vary based on a number of factors, including without limitation the following:

-- receiving less funding than we require; - higher than expected costs to manufacture and ship our active pharmaceutical ingredient, radioisotopes, and our product candidates; - higher than expected costs for preclinical testing; - the cost and availability of radioisotopes such as Ac-225 or Zr-89, or any other medical isotope we may incorporate into our product candidates; - an increase in the number, size, duration, and/or complexity of our clinical trials; - slower than expected progress in developing our MNPR-101 radiopharmaceutical program, camsirubicin, and MNPR-202 or other product candidates, including without limitation, additional costs caused by program delays; - higher than expected costs associated with attempting to obtain regulatory approvals, including without limitation additional costs caused by additional regulatory requirements or larger clinical trial requirements; - higher than expected personnel, consulting or other costs, such as adding personnel or industry expert consultants or pursuing the licensing/acquisition of additional assets: and - higher than expected costs to protect our intellectual property portfolio or otherwise pursue our intellectual property strategy.
+- receiving less funding than we require; - higher than expected costs to manufacture and ship our active pharmaceutical ingredient, radioisotopes, and our product candidates; - higher than expected costs for preclinical testing; - the cost and availability of radioisotopes such as Ac-225, Lutetium-177 or Zr-89, or any other medical isotope we may incorporate into our product candidates; - an increase in the number, size, duration, and/or complexity of our clinical trials; - slower than expected progress in developing our MNPR-101 radiopharmaceutical program, other product candidates, including without limitation, additional costs caused by program delays; - higher than expected costs associated with attempting to obtain regulatory approvals, especially as they relate to ALXN1840, including without limitation additional costs caused by additional regulatory requirements or larger clinical trial requirements; - higher than expected personnel, consulting or other costs, such as adding personnel or industry expert consultants or pursuing the licensing/acquisition of additional assets; and - higher than expected costs to protect our intellectual property portfolio or otherwise pursue our intellectual property strategy.